Making history: Interview with Professor Olivette Otele - The Bristol Magazine Online

-Olivette Otele, the UK’s first black female professor of history, is taking on new challenges this year as she begins her position as the University of Bristol’s first professor of the history of slavery.
+Yesterday, Olivette Otele, the UK’s first black female professor of history, was appointed as Independent Chair for Bristol’s Commission on Race Equality.
+We look back at our interview with Olivette at the beginning of the year as she began her position as the University of Bristol’s first professor of the history of slavery.
 Words by Jessica Hope

 Busy would be an understatement when talking about Professor Olivette Otele’s life in the last 12 months.
 Since the academic was announced as the UK’s first black female professor of history during her tenure at Bath Spa University in late 2018, she has been in demand across the world, delivering talks and research papers, as well as teaching and attending events on an almost constant basis.